Summer Study Abroad in Germany

 Specifics are addressed in our Frequently Asked Questions on studying in Germany.

 Classes meet at least 20 hours per week.
 Students are placed at the appropriate level for their language abilities.
 All classes are taught exclusively in German by a native speaker.
 At some institutes, classes are held in the afternoon only.
 Weekends are always free for personal travel or excursions offered by the Institute.

-In the smaller cities, students generally live within walking distance to the school.
-In the larger cities, however, students may live up to an hour by public transportation from the school.
+In smaller cities, students generally live within walking distance of the school.
+In larger cities, however, students may live up to an hour from the school by public transportation.
 Students in the larger cities will need to purchase a pass for public transportation in their city, regardless of where they live relative to the school.

 A printable document with information regarding dates and tuition costs is available [pdf].

 The price includes tuition, books, and a private room.
 Some locations have double rooms available for a reduced price.
 See Prof. Gabi Eichmanns for specifics.

 NOTE: Prices are subject to change according to the value of the US Dollar

 Students should plan to take at least $1,000 for each month to cover the costs of food—more if extensive travel or significant purchases are planned.